antessio/dynamoplus/README.md

     ```
     //example
     {
-        "entity": {
+        "document_type": {
             "name": "example
         },
         "name": "address.country__address.region__address.province__address.city__ORDER_BY__creation_date_time"
     }
     ```

-To create a new entity:
+To create a new document_type:

 ```
-POST /dynamoplus/entity
+POST /dynamoplus/document_type
 {
-    "name": "my-entity",
+    "name": "my-document_type",
     "idKey": "objectId",
     "orderingKey": "custom_attribute"
 }
 ```

-Note: `custom_attribute` will be mandatory when creating a new row for `my-entity`
+Note: `custom_attribute` will be mandatory when creating a new row for `my-document_type`

 To create a new index:
 ```
 POST /dynamoplus/index
 {
-    "entity": {
+    "document_type": {
         "name": "example
         },
     "name": "address.country__address.region__address.province__address.city__ORDER_BY__creation_date_time"
 }
 ```

-# System Entities and indexes
+Once created some new endpoints will be available:
+- `POST /dynamoplus/<document_type-name>` to create a new document